catmaid/CATMAID/sphinx-doc/source/additional_backends.rst

 DVID
 ----

-A setup similar to the Janelia Render Serivce can be used with DVID.
+A setup similar to the Janelia Render Service can be used with DVID.
 To do so add the following to your `settings.py` file and adjust to your setup::

   MIDDLEWARE += ('catmaid.middleware.DVIDMiddleware',)